ErpNetDocs/tech/modules/applications/rental/index.md

 ### Rental Assets

-This is where rental assets are stored.
+This is where rental assets are created and stored.

-### Create New Rental Assets

-Allows users to add new assets to the rental inventory, ensuring the database is up-to-date.

 ### Asset Types

-Defines the various types of assets available for rent, providing a structured classification for better management.
+Defines the various types of assets available for rent which are later tied to a rental asset.

-### Create New Asset Types

-Enables users to define new asset types, ensuring flexibility in asset categorization.

 ### Asset Groups

-Groups rentable assets into a hierarchy of logical groups, simplifying the management of large inventories.
+Categorizes rentable assets into hierarchies of larger groups.

 ### Assets – Consumables

-Contains information about consumable items related to rental assets, aiding in the management of these expendables.
+Creates and contains consumable items related to rental assets.

-### Create New Assets – Consumables

-Allows the addition of new consumable items to the inventory.

 ### Asset Types – Consumables

-Defines different types of consumable items related to rental assets.
+Defines the different types of consumable items related to rental assets.

-### Create New Asset Types – Consumables

-Provides the functionality to define new types of consumable items, ensuring comprehensive categorization.

 ## Settings